abnazhor/harbour/README.md

 ### runtime.json

-This folder contains the specific URL from which the server should pull the executable `.jar` file.
-It must be an URL and needs to return a valid `.jar` file.
+This folder contains the URL from which the server should download the executable .jar file.
+The URL must point to a valid .jar file and be accessible via a standard HTTP request.

-This source URL can be obtained directly from [the game's website](https://www.minecraft.net/en-us/download/server) in case of using the vanilla version and from [Fabric's server website](https://fabricmc.net/use/server/) in case of using Fabric.
+For the vanilla version, you can obtain this URL from Minecraft's official server download page.
+If you're using Fabric, use the URL from Fabric’s server download page.

 ### mods.json

-This is where all the mods are listed.
-Harbour downloads them directly from the specified source and moves them into the mods folder so you don't have to do anything.
-A mod entry should contain the following properties to work:
+This section lists all the mods.
+Harbour automatically downloads each one from its specified source and places it in the mods folder—no manual action required.

+For a mod entry to work correctly, it should include the following properties:

 ```jsonc